-One of CiDRA's core competencies is the measurement of acoustic information through the wall of a pipe; Gysling et.al.
-(2005) and O'Keefe et.al.
-(2007).
+One of CiDRA's core competencies is the measurement of acoustic information through the wall of a pipe: (Gysling, Loose & van der Spek, 2005) and (O'Keefe, Viega & Fernald, 2007).
 This technology is not only well suited for monitoring individual hydrocyclones but can do so in a non-intrusive manner.
 In CiDRA's embodiment, CYCLONEtracSM, the acoustic sensor is attached to the external surface of the pipe, allowing the acoustic sensors to be installed and maintained without process interruption and without wear concerns.

 Throughout the development of the CYCLONEtrac system, real-time acoustic data for both normal and abnormal operating conditions were recorded, including many very coarse material and large particle events.
 The recorded time series data was utilized to develop and optimize a proprietary algorithm that detects and displays the changes in large particle and very coarse material trends for individual hydrocyclones and the consolidated trend of each cluster of hydrocyclones.
 Evaluation of the trends allowed thresholds and alarms to be set thus balancing sensitivity against false alarms.
 Proper setting of thresholds has allowed the operators to effectively control the separation process via manual intervention.
-While the system displays the trend of various sizes of coarse material, the minimum material size for repeatable detection of individual particles is approximately 6 to 12 mm (Fig. 4).
+While the system displays the trend of various sizes of coarse material, the minimum material size for repeatable detection of individual particles is approximately 6 to 12 mm (Fig. 3).